pivotal/docs-platform-automation/docs/index.md

     file: platform-automation-tasks-s3/tasks/test.yml
 ```

-Fill in the S3 resource credentials and set the above pipeline on your Concourse instance.
+Fill in the S3 resource credentials
+and set the above pipeline on your Concourse instance.

 !!! note
     The pipeline can use any blobstore.
     We choose S3 because the resource natively supported by Concourse.
-S3 resource also supports S3-compatible blobstores (e.g. minio).
+    The S3 Concourse resource also supports S3-compatible blobstores (e.g. minio).
     See <a href="https://github.com/concourse/s3-resource#source-configuration">S3 Resource</a> for more information.
     If you want to use other blobstore, you need to provide a custom <a href="https://concourse-ci.org/resource-types.html">resource type</a> .

 ## Making Your Own Pipeline
 If the example pipeline doesn’t work for you, that’s okay!
 It probably shouldn’t.